 If you have a basic health insurance policy or no insurance, then the following local charities can help you:

-The Breast Cancer Foundation (BCF) provides vouchers for mammograms and breast ultra-sounds for all Cayman residents whose health insurance doesn’t cover them or if you have no insurance at all.
-For more information call (345) 923 1135 or (345) 936 1135, email info@bcfcayman.com or visit the BCF website.
+The Breast Cancer Foundation (BCF) provides vouchers for mammograms and breast ultrasounds for all Cayman residents whose health insurance doesn’t cover them or for those who have no insurance at all.
+It also offers many other free services for those worried or diagnosed with breast cancer.
+For more information, call (345) 923 1135 or email: info@bcfcayman.com or visit the BCF website.

 The Lions Club of Tropical Gardens gives free mammogram vouchers during the month of October to highlight breast cancer awareness.
 Email bcawareness@gmail.com.

 The Lions Club of Grand Cayman provides free prostate cancer screenings (PSA tests) in mid-November at the Lions Center every year.
-For more information call (345) 547 9559.
+For more information, visit their Facebook page www.facebook.com/LionsClubGrandCayman.